At first glance, vision may seem like a simple one-way transaction. We

 You purposely, preemptively, dismiss the

-distractions and open your soul to wonder
+open your soul to wonder

 before you even know it’s there.